-8.2.1.2 Subsea lifting refers to the operation of a crane in which a load is lowered through the splash zone into the water column and is either held at an intermediate level, lowered to or released on the seabed, or is retrieved back to the vessel/unit.

-8.2.1.3 Offshore and heavy lift cranes intended for subsea lifting are to meet the requirements of this section as well as the applicable in-air requirements of this document for offshore cranes or heavy lift cranes.
+- 7.2.1.2 Subsea lifting refers to the operation of a lifting appliance in which a load is lowered through the splash zone into the water column and is either held at an intermediate level, lowered to or released on the seabed, or is retrieved back to the vessel/unit. - 7.2.1.3 Lifting appliance intended for subsea lifting are to meet the requirements of this section as well as the applicable in-air requirements of this document for lifting appliance intended for open-sea operations or lifting appliance with SWL $\geq$ 160t.

-8.2.2 In-air Lifting
+7.2.2 In-air Lifting

-8.2.2.1 The crane structure, machinery, piping, electrical and control systems are to be designed, fabricated and tested to comply with the requirements of this document for offshore or heavy lift cranes, as applicable.
+7.2.2.1 The lifting appliance structure, machinery, piping, electrical and control systems are to be designed, fabricated and tested to comply with the requirements of this document for lifting appliances intended for open-sea operations or lifting appliance with SWL $\geq$ 160t, as applicable.

-8.2.3 Subsea Lifting
+7.2.3 Subsea Lifting

-8.2.3.1 In addition to the requirements of 7.2.2 above for in-air lifting, the following requirements are to be met for subsea lifting:
+7.2.3.1 In addition to the requirements of 7.2.2 above for in-air lifting, the following requirements are to be met for subsea lifting:

-8.2.3.1.1 Design
+7.2.3.1.1 Design

-.1 The manufacturer/operator is to specify the following design/operational parameters for subsea lifting:

-- a) Safe working load(s) - b) Rated vertical depth (maximum vertical lowering depth) of the load - c) Maximum off lead and side lead angles - d) Maximum heel and trim angles - e) Load geometry (maximum anticipated dimensions) - f) Worst case environmental conditions for operation (such as the sea state, significant wave heights, current speeds, temperature, etc.) - g) Any specific operational restrictions for equipment such as motion compensation systems - h) Mooring or dynamic positioning requirements for the vessel/offshore facility from which the subsea lifting is carried out
+- .1 The manufacturer/operator is to specify the following design/operational parameters for subsea lifting: - a) Safe working load(s) - b) Rated vertical depth (maximum vertical lowering depth) of the load - c) Maximum off lead and side lead angles - d) Maximum heel and trim angles - e) Load geometry (maximum anticipated dimensions) - f) Worst case environmental conditions for operation (such as the sea state, significant wave heights, current speeds, temperature, etc.)